Hard Negative Sample-Augmented DPO Post-Training for Small Language Models: Methodology

 \paragraph{Raw sample weight from verifier and model signals.} Not all preference pairs are equally informative.
 We therefore assign each pair a \emph{raw} dataset weight $w_{\text{raw},i}$ that combines verifier scores with existing model diagnostics.
 Let $\text{wrongness}_i$ be the verifier score defined in Section~\ref{sec:math-verifier}, $\text{conf}_i \in [0,1]$ be an existing confidence estimate for $(x,y_i)$ (e.g., the calibrated probability of the final answer), and $\text{ppl}_i$ be the perplexity of the solution under the base model.
 We define the raw per-example weight $w_{\text{raw},i}$ as in Eq.~\eqref{eq:mathverifier-raw-weight}.
-This weighting scheme upweights examples that are structurally problematic.

-(high $\text{wrongness}_i$), under-confident or uncertain (large $1-\text{conf}_i$), and linguistically or probabilistically challenging (high perplexity), while keeping all three terms on a comparable scale via the normalization factor $100$.
+This weighting scheme upweights examples that are structurally problematic (high $\text{wrongness}_i$), under-confident or uncertain (large $1-\text{conf}_i$), and linguistically or probabilistically challenging (high perplexity), while keeping all three terms on a comparable scale via the normalization factor $100$.
 In practice, $w_{\text{raw},i}$ serves as a coarse estimate of how much additional signal a given preference pair can provide during training.

 \paragraph{Batch-wise normalization and safe clipping.} To avoid destabilizing optimization, we normalize these weights \emph{within each batch} through three steps, which is fully compatible with standard DPO trainers.